 Thin aluminium particles are matt and less problematic than coarse aluminium particles, which are glossy and reflect more light.
 Therefore, colours with a high percentage of coarse aluminium pigments will have a greater “flop effect”.

 Pearl pigments contain different shapes and sizes of small particles or scales of the mica ore.

 These particles are mixed with translucent pigments, which means low opacity.
 They cannot be applied at the bodyshop without first being mixed with a solid or metallic colour.

 The pearly glow of pearl colours is due to the ceramic crystals in the paint which are responsible for reflecting and refracting light.

 This reflection and refraction of light gives the colour a gloss and depth that is difficult to match even for colours with metallic pigments.
 Under bright light, the lighter shades become iridescent, producing different colours and shades from various angles, with very striking results.
 Pearl car paints are even more prone to small paint marks and defects than paints with metallic pigments.

 These types of pigments provide an even sharper visual effect than metallic or pearl pigments.

-Tips on applying metallic colours
+Tips for applying metallic colours

 - Applying a final control coat

-- Using the blurring technique
+- Using the blending technique